 Comply with Rules of Engagement at Members’ Meetings, by adhering to:

 Networking opportunities and mutually beneficial exchanges of information are among the benefits of EMA membership.
 However, it is important this relationship is not taken advantage of to the detriment of other EMA activities.
 It is perceived by the Board and Executive that certain individuals, particularly those supplying products and services to the Energy Management sector, might join the EMA for the sole purpose of sales opportunities.
 Technology and service providers can make valuable contributions to the collective knowledge base that the EMA seeks to build but this must be in the spirit of their membership.

-- The subject of the complaint will be notified of the complaint and given thirty (30) days to respond in writing or by email to the complaint.
+- The subject of the complaint will be notified of the complaint and given thirty (30) days to respond in writing and by email to the complaint.
 This response should include any facts relating to the complaints and their preferred channel to be contacted through.

-- Following the thirty (30) day period, the Executive of the EMA will establish a short report of all the facts associated with the complaint and present this to the EMA Board.
+- Following the thirty (30) day period, the Executive of the EMA will establish a short report of all the facts associated with the complaint and present this to the EMA Board of Directors.

-- The EMA Board of Directors or a subcommittee formed with respect to the complaint matter, will make a decision regarding the complaint and notify the subject of the complaint within ten (10) working days by email, telephone and writing.
+- The EMA Board of Directors or a subcommittee formed with respect to the complaint matter, will make a decision regarding the complaint and notify the subject of the complaint within ten (10) working days in writing and via email.